Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 # Cleanup of image edit page
 My first story was to clean up and re-arrange how the edit feature for images worked.
-This not only helped me understand Azure Dev-ops a bit more, but I was able to contribute something, albiet small.
+This not only helped me understand Azure Dev-ops a bit more, but I was able to contribute something, albeit small.

 ```csharp
     <div class="form-group">